-&lt;sup>1Note, all the symbols used in this document are referred in the section 7
+1Note, all the symbols used in this document are summarized in section 9

 So, it may be stood that JFFS2 does not scale.
-But in spite of the scalability problems, JFFS2 has many advantages:
+But despite the scalability problems, JFFS2 has many advantages, for example:

-- very economical flash usage data usually take as much flash space as it actually need, without wasting a lot space as in case of traditional file systems for block devices; - admitting of "on-flight" compression which allows to fit a big deal of data to the flash; note, there are few file systems which support compression; - very file system write throughput (no need to update any on-flash indexing information as it simply does not exist there); - unclean reboot robustness; - good enough wear-leveling.
+- very economical flash usage data usually take as much flash space as it actually need, without wasting a lot space as in case of traditional file systems for block devices; - admitting of "on-flight" compression which allows to fit a great deal of data to the flash; note, there are few file systems which support compression; - very good file system write throughput (no need to update any on-flash indexing information as it simply does not exist there); - unclean reboots robustness; - good enough wear-leveling.

-It is also worth noting here, that there is a patch which is usually referred to as the "summary patch", that was implemented by Ferenc Havasi and was recently committed to the JFFS2 CVS.
-This patch speed up the JFFS2 mount greatly, especially in case of NAND flashes.
+It is also worth noting here that there is a patch which is usually referred to as the "summary patch", that was implemented by Ferenc Havasi and was recently committed to the JFFS2 CVS.
+This patch speeds up the JFFS2 mount greatly, especially in case of NAND flashes.
 What the patch basically does is that it puts a small "summary" node at the end of each flash erasable block.
 This node, roughly speaking, contains the copy of headers of all the nodes in this eraseblocks.
 So, when JFFS2 mounts the file system, it needs to glance to the end of each eraseblock and read the summary node.
 This results in that JFFS2 only needs to read one or few NAND pages from the end of each eraseblock.
-Instead, when there is no summary, JFFS2 reads almost all the NAND pages of the eraseblock, because the node headers are spread more or less evenly over the eraseblock.
+Instead, when there is no summary, JFFS2 reads almost every NAND page in each eraseblock, because node headers are spread more or less evenly over eraseblocks.

 Although the patch helps a lot, it is still a not scalable solution and it only relaxes the coefficient of the JFFS2 mount time liner dependency.
-Let alone that it does not lessen the memory consumption.
+Let alone that it does not lessen JFFS2 memory consumption.